ShayanRiyaz/shayanriyaz.github.io/index.md

 <center><i>Shayan in New York City</i></center>

 # <font color="#A149"> Career Alert!</font>
-Hey everyone, I'm currently looking for full-time positions in the United States of America.
-My primary skills are related to Data Science and Software Engineering and I am open to roles related to these areas.
+Hey everyone!
+I'm currently looking for full-time positions in the US.
+My primary skills are related to Data Science, Software Engineering, and product engineering.
+I am open to any positions related to these field.
 I am a motivated and professional engineer who is very career and community oriented.

-*If you think my skillset fits your company or any companies that you are aware of, it would be great if you reach out to me on my email [shayanariyaz@gmail.com](shayanariyaz@gmail.com).
-You can also view my **resume** [here](https://drive.google.com/file/d/17Ks51alKPLJsk9gcRumPsWJ5LXH7_TH6/view?usp=sharing).*
+*If you think my skillset and vision matches your company or any companies that you are aware of, it would be great if you reach out to me on my email [shayanariyaz@gmail.com](shayanariyaz@gmail.com).
+You can also view my **resume** [here](https://drive.google.com/file/d/17Ks51alKPLJsk9gcRumPsWJ5LXH7_TH6/view?usp=sharing)*.

 ## About Me